Kyle Tucker Player Props: Astros vs. Guardians

-On Friday, Kyle Tucker (.282 on-base percentage in past 10 games, 61 points below season-long percentage) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:10 PM ET.
+After hitting .256 with three doubles, a home run, three walks and five RBI in his past 10 games, Kyle Tucker and the Houston Astros face the Cleveland Guardians (who will start Triston McKenzie) at 6:10 PM ET on Saturday.

-He had a hitless performance in his most recent game (0-for-3) against the Blue Jays.
+He had two hits (going 2-for-6 with two RBI) in his most recent appearance against the Guardians.

 Kyle Tucker Game Info & Props vs. the Guardians